A Fan's Guide to the AutoZone Liberty Bowl

-In Downtown Memphis, look for reservations at the DoubleTree (just across the street from AutoZone Park baseball field), the Westin Beale Street, the famous Peabody Memphis, upscale Madison Hotel or the Crowne Plaza Hotel.
+Check for reservations at the DoubleTree (just across the street from AutoZone Park baseball field), the Westin Beale Street, the famous Peabody Memphis, upscale Madison Hotel or the Sheraton Memphis Downtown.

-In East Memphis, book a room at the Marriott Memphis East, the roomy Homewood Suites, any number of Hampton Inn locations or the Four Points by Sheraton.
+Book a room at the Hilton Memphis, the roomy Marriott Memphis East, any number of Hampton Inn locations or the Four Points by Sheraton.

 East Memphis has easy access to the I-240 interstate, museums such as the Children’s Museum of Memphis and Pink Palace Museum, shopping at Saddle Creek or Laurelwood Shopping Center and great restaurants like Hog & Hominy or Folk’s Folly.
 East Memphis is approximately 15-20 minutes from Downtown.

-Less than 5 minutes from Liberty Bowl Memorial Stadium is the award-winning Memphis Zoo, the Memphis Brooks Museum of Art and the revamped Overton Square.
+Less than 5 minutes from Liberty Bowl Memorial Stadium is the award-winning Memphis Zoo, the Memphis Brooks Museum of Art, local breweries and the Overton Square Entertainment District.

-Of course you know that Memphis has a rich music history.
-If this is your first visit to the Bluff City, you’d be remiss not to tour Graceland, Sun Studio or Stax Museum of American Soul Music and take a trip down Beale Street.
+You may know that Memphis has a rich music history.
+If this is your first visit to the Bluff City, you’d be remiss not to tour Graceland, see Sun Studio or Stax Museum of American Soul Music and take a trip down Beale Street.